kimt12531/Todo-React-TS/README.md

 ## Prerequisites
 - Please ensure that you have [npm and node installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your local machine.
 - Clone this remote repository

 `git clone git@github.com:kimt12531/Todo-React-TS.git`

 ## Installing dependencies
 Open the root directory of this project in your terminal.

-Run the command `npm install` to install packages.
+Run the following command to install packages:

+`npm install`

 ## Running this application locally
-Run the command `npm start` to start the application.
+Run the following command to start the application:

+`npm start`

 Wait until the message "Compiled successfully!" appears in the terminal.